Protestantism in Colombia

 The National Administrative Department of Statistics (DANE) does not collect religious statistics, and accurate reports are difficult to obtain.
 However, based on various studies and a survey, about 90% of the population adheres to Christianity, the majority of which (70.9%) are Roman Catholic, while a significant minority (16.7%) adhere to Protestantism (primarily Evangelicalism).

 In 2020, figures suggest that Protestants make up 14% of the country's population.

-Protestant Christians present in Colombia are Baptists, Lutherans, Mennonites, Nazarenes, Pentecostals and Seventh-day Adventists.
+Protestant Christians present in Colombia are Baptists, Lutherans, Mennonites, Nazarenes, Seventh-day Adventists and Pentecostals.